wb14123/blog/jekyll/_posts/2014-09-01-Notes-On-Go-Scheduler.markdown

 index: ['/Computer Science/Programming Language/Go']
 ---

 I read the Go source code about scheduler these days.
 They are under `src/pkg/runtime`, mainly in `runtime.h`, `proc.c` and some Assembly files.
 The scheduler's policy is easy to understand, because there are already many articles on this.
-I'm more interesting in the details.
+I'm more interested in the details.
 I learned how to switch the current running goroutine, which is a little mystery for me before.

 Basic Structures
 -----------